Belonging & Well-being

 Ensuring a balanced program that supports all facets of well-being is critical as our young students grow and learn in community, and Hamlin is committed to the holistic health of all our students.
 In order to provide students with the tools they need to operate as engaged and empathetic citizens, we use a combination of direct instruction and integration with other subjects.
-This work is informed primarily by Responsive Classroom, our Advisory program, our Lower and Middle School counselors, and the work of Hamlin’s Mental Health & Wellness Task Force.
+This work is informed primarily by Responsive Classroom, our Advisory program, our Lower and Middle School counselors, and the Middle School Seminar program.

 Our Lower School Counselor works closely with each class Kindergarten through Grade 4 throughout the year, getting to know all students individually as well as supporting teachers in their design of SEL in the classroom.
-In Middle School, SEL curriculum is taught as a part of the Advisory program for students in Grades 6 through 8, and during weekly seminar classes for students in Grades 5 through 8.
+In Middle School, SEL curriculum is taught as a part of the Advisory and homeroom programs, and during weekly Seminar classes for students in Grades 5 through 8.
 Advisory & SEL classes are safe and caring environments where students develop and deepen their awareness of self and others, practice managing their intrapersonal and interpersonal feelings, and hone their decision-making and relationship-building skills.

 This Hamlin structure is intertwined with our Mission and Creed.
-Hamlin utilizes curriculum by IFSEL (Institute for Social Emotional Learning), Second Step, & Responsive Classroom.
+Hamlin utilizes curriculum by IFSEL (Institute for Social Emotional Learning), Fly Five, & Responsive Classroom.
 Our partnership with Common Sense Media also helps us to address the media literacy and digital wellness components of technology integration in our community.

 The Advisory Program spans Grades 6 through 8.
 In addition to daily morning meetings, advisory groups meet for a longer period of time three to four times a week.
 The Advisory Program builds community and connection between students and teachers.
-Advisors work with the Middle School Leadership teams (including the Middle School Division Head and the Middle School Counselor) to create a program that meets the developmental needs and interests of the Middle School students.
+Advisors work with the Middle School Leadership teams to create a program that meets the developmental needs and interests of the Middle School students.
 The small advisory group is intended to create a safe space for students to explore topics like friendships, ethical decision-making, digital wellness, self-care, puberty, conflict resolution, and self-identity.
-Students in Grade 5 through 8 also engage in “Ties & Tools” and seminar classes, which focus on health & wellness, mental health/emotions, friendships, mindfulness, putting the Creed in action, time management, self-care activities, relationships, core values, puberty/sex education, & body image.
+Students in Grade 5 through 8 also engage in Seminar classes, which focus on health and wellness, mental health and emotions, friendships, mindfulness, putting the Creed in action, time management, self-care activities, relationships, core values, puberty and sex education, & body image.